-- Most specialists indicated that they often or always attending monthly support sessions provided for them (3.81 of 4), but most attend monthly opt-in Purple meetings less than often (2.66 of 4.0). - Most specialists indicated that they can often or always reach their managers during the school day (3.81 of 4.0), slightly fewer feel that they always have the full support of those managers (3.69 of 4.0). and fewer still indicated that their issues and needs are always addressed within a reasonable time (3.48 of 4.0). - Most specialists indicated that their feeder pattern meets regularly (3.86 of 4.0) and that they collaborated with other specialists within their feeder pattern (3.74 of 4.0). - The overall rating average for WRS administrative and managerial support was 3.58 of 4.0.
+- Most specialists indicated that they can often or always reach their managers during the school day (3.81 of 4.0), slightly fewer feel that they always have the full support of those managers (3.69 of 4.0). and fewer still indicated that their issues and needs are always addressed within a reasonable time (3.48 of 4.0). - Most specialists indicated that their feeder pattern meets regularly (3.86 of 4.0) and that they collaborated with other specialists within their feeder pattern (3.74 of 4.0). - The overall rating average for WRS administrative and managerial support was 3.58 of 4.0.